How much is your car worth?

 On extremely cold winter days, the Tucson Limited/Ultimate’s standard heated steering wheel provides comfort, allowing the driver to steer safely and comfortably before the vehicle heater warms up.
 The 500X doesn’t offer a heated steering wheel.

 The Tucson has a standard center folding armrest for the rear passengers.
-A center armrest helps make rear passengers more comfortable.
+A center armrest helps make rear passengers more comfortable and it can provide a boundary between children.
 The 500X doesn’t offer a rear seat center armrest.

 For greater rear passenger comfort, the Tucson has standard rear heat vents to keep rear occupants more comfortable.
 The 500X doesn’t offer rear vents.